 When traveling with your digital camera, you can make use of it to help you through a variety of potential problems that may occur.
 It's also important to take some precautions to ensure your camera and related equipment will be safe as you travel.
-Travel photography requires some special steps.
+Travel photography requires some special steps and some travel photography tips to have success.

-Here are 10 digital camera traveling tips for making the most of your camera's capabilities, while also protecting it, during travel photography.
+Here are 10 digital camera and traveling photography tips for making the most of your camera's capabilities, while also protecting it, during travel photography.

 - Avoiding weather problems.
+This might be the most important of the travel photography tips that I'm sharing with you.
 The weather can be unpredictable when you're traveling.
 There's also a chance you'll be near water or harsh heat.
 If you don't have an all-weather or waterproof camera -- if you aren't sure, you probably don't have one -- you can try keeping the camera sealed in a plastic bag to protect it from water.
 To protect it from extreme cold, keep it close to your body.
 If you notice condensation on or inside the camera, stop using it until you're back inside.
+Not keeping an eye on the weather could lead to a damaged camera.

 - Backing up images.
 Even if you have multiple memory cards with your camera, it's a good idea to back up the data on the memory cards.
 After all, those vacation photos are not replaceable should the memory card break or get lost.
 Any store that allows you to make prints from your digital photos should be able to copy the photos on a memory card to a data CD or DVD.